StorjOld/sjcx-payments/README.rst

 ========================
 SJCX Payments Calculator
 ========================
-sjcx-payments is used for calculating the sjcx rewards for the farmers on the Storj network. sjcx-payments uses farmer data stored in a MongoDB (data is collected by GroupB-Scraper).
+sjcx-payments is used for calculating the sjcx rewards for the farmers on the Storj network. sjcx-payments uses farmer data stored in a MongoDB (data is collected by scrapers).
+Scrapers are in the driveshare-graph repository.

 Setup